dayton-outar/shillings/docs/README.md

 ***Shillings*** is the first story-based securities trading platform.
 Its goal is to create an immersive learning experience for tracking and trading securities.

+There's a story behind all the numbers and symbols.
+There's a story behind how the companies listed were formed.
+There's a story of the impact each listed company is making regionally and globally.
+There's a story behind how well each company is performing.

+## Value Proposition

 ***Shillings*** caters to,

 1. Investors